propeldata/terraform-provider-propel/README.md

 }
 ```

-Set your Propel Application's secret via the `TF_VAR_propel_application_secret` environment variable.
+We recommend you set your Propel Application's secret via the `TF_VAR_propel_application_secret` environment variable.

 # License

 This software is distributed under the terms of the MIT license.
-See [LICENSE](./LICENSE) for detailst.
+See [LICENSE](./LICENSE) for details.